My-Key/OdinFMODSupport/README.md

 ## OdinFMOD

 Recreation of FMOD property and attribute drawers in Odin Inspector.
-Also added validator for `EventReference` class.
+Also added validator for `EventReference` class to replicate its original builtin validation

 :warning: As it is a recreation, it can break after a FMOD update